 Dr. Jean Chatellier joined Flamel Technologies in October 2010.
-He served previously as Director of Business Development at Micromet AG (Nasdaq: MITI) and added other business development activities for Crucell (Nasdaq: CRXL) and Viropro Inc. (PINK: VPRO).
-He also was the founder and CEO of Imaxio SA, and was ex-CEO and liquidator of Aptanomics SA He obtained a binational Ph.D. in Protein Engineering from Strasbourg, France and Montréal, Canada.
-He also performed post-doctoral research with Sir Allan Fersht and Sir Greg Winter at the Center for Protein Engineering of the Medical Research Council, Cambridge UK.
+He served previously as Director of Business Development at Micromet AG (Nasdaq: MITI) and supported other business development activities for Crucell (Nasdaq: CRXL) and Viropro Inc. (PINK: VPRO).
+Mr Chatellier also was the founder and CEO of Imaxio SA, and was ex-CEO and liquidator of Aptanomics SA.
+He holds a binational Ph.D. in Protein Engineering from Strasbourg, France and Montréal, Canada and performed post-doctoral research with Sir Allan Fersht and Sir Greg Winter at the Center for Protein Engineering of the Medical Research Council in Cambridge UK.

 Dr. Roger Kravtzoff is Director of Preclinical and Clinical Development of Flamel Technologies SA.
 He joined the Company in June 2002.
-Previously, Mr. Kravtzoff worked as Project Director at Biovector Therapeutics.
-He also had senior scientific positions at Novacell and the "Centre Regional de Transfusion Sanguine".
+Previously, Mr. Kravtzoff worked as Project Director at Biovector Therapeutics and held senior scientific positions at Novacell and the "Centre Regional de Transfusion Sanguine".
 Mr. Kravtzoff obtained a Ph.D. in Biochemistry from Tours, France.

 Mr. Nigel McWilliam is Vice President of Business Development.
 He joined the Company in its Washington office in August 2005.
-Mr. McWilliam spent 20 years with Dow Corning Corporation's Health Care Businesses in commercial positions in Europe and the U.S..
-He also had various senior positions as President of Leiras Inc., the U.S. subsidiary of a Finnish pharmaceutical company (now part of Bayer-Schering, AG), as CEO of Veos Ltd., and as Senior V.P.
+Mr. McWilliam spent 20 years with Dow Corning Corporation's Health Care Businesses in commercial positions in Europe and the U.S. He also has held various senior positions in the pharmaceutical industry, including President of Leiras Inc., the U.S. subsidiary of a Finnish pharmaceutical company (now part of Bayer-Schering, AG), CEO of Veos Ltd., and Senior V.P.
 Business Development at SkyePharma.
 Mr. McWilliam has a Bachelor degree in Science from the University of Dundee.

-Dr. Rémi Meyrueix is Director of Medusa Platform of Flamel Technologies SA He joined the Company in early 1991 after having spent 8 years at Rhone Poulenc.
+Dr. Rémi Meyrueix is Director of Medusa Platform of Flamel Technologies SA.
+He joined the Company in early 1991 after having spent eight years at Rhone Poulenc.
 Mr. Meyrueix holds an engineer degree and a Ph.D. in physics from the Polytechnic Institute of Grenoble (France).

 Mr. Charles Mosseri-Marlio is Director of Strategic Planning and Investor Relations of Flamel Technologies SA, having previously served as Associate General Counsel.
 He joined the Company in 2004 after working as a portfolio manager of Baldwin Brothers Inc., a U.S. Investment Advisory firm.
-Mr. Mosseri-Marlio received his JD from the University of Colorado (USA).
+Mr. Mosseri-Marlio received his Juris Doctorate from the University of Colorado (USA).
+Mr Mosseri-Marlio resigned from Flamel effective March 15, 2012.

-Mrs. Raphaëlle Portella is our French Legal in-house Counsel and joined us in April 2006.
+Mrs Raphaëlle Portella is our French Legal in-house Counsel and joined us in April 2006.
 Mrs. Portella previously worked as Head of the Corporate and Business Law Department for ADIA (Adecco Group) for almost 10 years.
 She graduated from Lyon University with a master (DESS) in Business Law.
+Mrs Portella resigned from Flamel, effective December 31, 2011.

-Mr. David Weber is our Supply Chain Director.
-He has more than ten years experience in purchasing and operations management at various international companies including Garrett (Honeywell group) and Isringhausen.
-Before joining us he was Vice President and Cofounder of Pertinence Data Intelligence.
+Mr David Weber is our Supply Chain Director.
+He has more than ten years of experience in purchasing and operations management at various international companies including Garrett (Honeywell group) and Isringhausen.
+Before joining us he was Vice President and Co-founder of Pertinence Data Intelligence.